taegorov/city-explorer/README.md

 4-20-2021 6:00pm - Application now renders a placeholder for weather below the map

 4-21-2021 5:00pm - Application now renders dynamic weather below the map depending on the location entered by the user.
 The app also displays the top 20 movies with the city/area name in its title, along with the movie's popularity, name, and description.

+4-22-2021 5:00pm - Application now lives online on deployed sites (netlify/heroku).
+Refactored to separate MovieDay and WeatherDay from Movie and Weather, respectively.

 ## Credit and Collaborations